kburns/mesa_conda_recipes/README.md

             Error: GNU Extension: Nonstandard type declaration COMPLEX*16 at (1)
             ```
     - Fails with conda hdf5, pgplot, or openblas with "undefined symbols" errors.

+- **11035 + homebrew GCC 8.3 (working)**:
+    - Works with homebrew hdf5, pgplot, and openblas.
+        - Fails tests in mtx and net with small numerical differences.
+        - Prints various bounds warnings.
+        - If tests are skipped, installation completes and tutorial model runs successfully.`.
+    - Works with homebrew hdf5, pgplot, openblas, and lapack.
+        - Prints various bounds warnings.
+        - Installation completes and tutorial model runs successfully.

+- **11532 + homebrew GCC 8.3 (working)**:
+    - Works with homebrew hdf5, pgplot, openblas, and lapack.
+        - Prints various bounds warnings.
+        - Installation completes and tutorial model runs successfully.

+### linux

+- **11035 + conda GCC 7.3 (working)**:
+    - Working with conda hdf5, pgplot, and openblas.
+        - Lapack installed but openblas gets picked up by linker.
+        - Fails tests in mtx and net with small numerical differences.
+        - If tests are skipped, installation completes and tutorial model runs successfully.
+        - To get plots, X11 forwarding must be enabled in SSH to server and to worker inside salloc.

+## Working builds

+### osx

 - **10398 + homebrew GCC 7.4 (failing)**:
     - Need to disable HDF5 since homebrew version is build with GCC 8.3.